-• During Specials: In our Art Program, parents help students during their art classroom time, mat and display student artwork, and with the set-up and breakdown of displays throughout the year.
+- During Specials: In our Art Program, parents help students during their art classroom time, mat and display student artwork, and with the set-up and breakdown of displays throughout the year.
 Our Music Program requires parent support during classroom time, with concerts and plays in the winter and spring, and with the choirs.
-Parents are needed in our Physical Education Program during class time and with special events such as Jump Rope for Heart and Field Day.

-- Parents assist the Librarian and Media Specialist by checking books in and out, shelving materials, and reading with students.
+Parents are needed in our Physical Education Program during class time and with special events such as Jump Rope for Heart and Field Day. - Parents assist the librarian and media personnel by checking books in and out, shelving materials, and reading with students.
 Parent volunteers are also welcome in the computer lab during scheduled class time. - How to find volunteer opportunities: Each teacher has a classroom coordinator.
 The classroom coordinator assists the teacher in recruiting and coordinating classroom volunteers.
 Classroom volunteer sign-up sheets are available in each classroom at both the Ice Cream Social and Back to School Night.
-Sign up sheets are also posted outside the music and art rooms and the aym.
-You may call a specific teacher's classroom coordinator to inquire about volunteer opportunities.
+Sign-up sheets are also posted outside the music and art rooms and the gym.
+You

+- may call a specific teacher's classroom coordinator to inquire about volunteer opportunities.
 In addition, the media center (library and computer lab), Main Office, math and literacy programs, and enrichment programs all need volunteers.
 To inquire about these programs, call the contact person listed in the school directory.
 In addition, many volunteers are needed for after school clubs and activities. - Safety and security: To ensure the safety and security of our students, parents and staff, all volunteers and visitors to the school are required to wear a name badge while in the building.
 All volunteers are screened by the PSD.
-In addition, volunteers must sign in and out on the in/out log sheet in the office.
-Other visitors must also check in and out at the Main Office. - Siblings in the classroom: With teacher approval, younger siblings may be brought into school while the parent is volunteering to help in the classroom, to a class party, or on a class
+In addition, volunteers must sign in and out in the office.
+Other visitors must also check in and out at the Main Office. - approval, younger siblings may be brought into school while the parent is volunteering to help in the classroom, to a class party, or on a class field trip.

-- field trip.
 They must be closely supervised by their parent to insure that they do not disrupt the learning environment, damage school materials or equipment, and that they remain safe.
 If either the parent or the teacher has a concern about the appropriateness of younger siblings coming to school or their behavior, it will be her or his responsibility to talk directly to the other to clarify that concern.
-For more information please see the policy for Younger Siblings in Classroom available in the Policy Manual available in the Parents' Resources section of the TCKS library and on the TCKS web site. - We are our children's first and most important teachers: At all times we can serve as good parents and examples for our children.
-We not only encourage them to read, we set an example and read ourselves; we not only encourage them to do their homework, we keep ourselves aware of educational issues; we not only limit their television watching, we limit our own.
+For more information please see the policy for Younger Siblings in Classroom available on the TCKS web site. - We are our children's first and most important teachers: At all times we can serve as good parents and examples for our children.
+We not only encourage them to read, we set an example and read ourselves; we not only encourage them to do their homework, we keep ourselves aware of educational issues; we not only limit their screen time, we limit our own.
 We model the Character Qualities every day.
 Our Parent Partnership pillar means we are not passively watching our children grow, but actively growing with them.